Kirso098/CPDP-Kamei/README.md

 # CPDP-Kamei
-Contains Dataset and CPDP Experiments using the Kamei Dataset.
+Contains Dataset and Cross Project Defect Prediction (CPDP) Experiments using the Kamei Dataset.